The Cognitive Distortion of Mind Reading

 Barbara Heffernan • December 3, 2024

-Mind Reading: A Cognitive Distortion that can really get us into trouble.
+Mind Reading: A Cognitive Distortion that puts us into emotional spirals!

 We actually have a bias in our brains that inclines us towards mind reading, that I’ll explain below.